-determined by the school-based student support team, and expected attendance goals.
+- A. Absence: A full or partial school day in which a student is not physically in attendance during scheduled periods of instruction and is not in attendance at a school-approved activity that constitutes part of the approved school program.2 HOWARD UNIVERSITY MIDDLE SCHOOL OF MATHEMATICS AND SCIENCE differentiates between excused and unexcused absences, as explained further in this policy below. - B. Absenteeism: A pattern of not attending school, including the total number of school days within one school year on which a student is marked with an excused or unexcusedabsence.3 - C. Action Plan: A written document that is designed to meet the individual and specialized needs of a student and contains the relevant details of the student's attendance record, the school-based or third-party-provided interventions toward addressing the underlying causes of truancy as determined by the school-based student support team, and expected attendance goals.4 - D. Attendance Monitor: The person(s) designated head of school of an educational institution to be responsible for collecting maintaining and reporting attendance records that are required pursuant to Districtof Columbia compulsory education and school attendance laws, regulations and OSSE policies for each student enrolled in the educational institution.5 - E. Chronic Absenteeism: The incidence of students missing more than 10 percent of school days within a single school year, including excused and unexcused absences.
+6 - F. Chronically Truant: A school-aged child with ten (10) or more days of unexcused absences with in a single schoolyear. - G. Full School Day: The entirety of the instructional period regularly provided on a single school day.8 - H. In-Seat Attendance: The percent of enrolled days that a student is present. - Parent: A parent, guardian, or other personwhoresides in the District of Columbia and who has custody or control of a minor five (5) years of age or older.9 - J. Student Support Team: A team formed to support the individual student by developing and implementing action plans and intervention strategies that are school-based or community-based and are designed to enhance the student's success.11 - K. Truant: A child of compulsory attendance age, as defined by DCCode§ 38-

-- D. Attendance Monitor: The person(s) designated by the principal or chief school administrator of an educational institution to be responsible for collecting, maintaining, and reporting attendance records that are required pursuant to District of Columbia compulsory education and school attendance laws, regulations, and OSSE policies for each student enrolled in the educational institution. - E. Chronic Absenteeism: The incidence of students missing more than 10 percent of school days within a single school year, including excused and unexcused absences. - F. Chronically Truant: A school-aged child with ten (10) or more days of unexcused absences within a single school year. - G. Full School Day: The entirety of the instructional period regularly provided on a single school day.8 - H. In-Seat Attendance: The percent of enrolled days that a student is present. - I. Parent: A parent, guardian, or other person who resides in the District of Columbia and who has custody or control of a minor five (5) years of age or older. - J. Present: Afull or partial school day in which a student is physically in attendance for at least eighty percent (80 percent) of the scheduled instructional period, including participation in school-sponsored activities that constitute part of the approved school program. - K. Period Absence: A scheduled period of instruction for which a student is not physically in attendance and is not in attendance at a school-sponsored activity that constitutes part of the approved school program.
-HOWARD UNIVERSITY MIDDLE SCHOOL OF MATHEMATICS AND SCIENCE differentiates between excused and unexcused absences.
-Period absences are combined to determine daily absences.
-Students who are absent for more than twenty (20) percent of the scheduled class periods are marked absent for the day. - L. Student Support Team: A team formed to support the individual student by developing and implementing action plans and intervention strategies that are school-based or community-based and are designed to enhance the student's success. - M. Truant: A child of compulsory attendance age, as defined by DC Code § 38-202(a), who is absent from school and whose absence is unexcused. - N. Truancy Rate: The incidence of students of compulsory attendance age enrolled at a school at any point in a given school year, with ten (10) or more days of unexcused absences within a single school year, divided by the total number of students of compulsory attendance age ever enrolled at any time during the corresponding school year.
+- 202(a), who is absent from school and whose absence is unexcused.12 - L. Truancy Rate: The incidence of students of compulsory attendance age enrolled at a school at any point in a given school year, with ten(10) or more days of unexcused absences within a single schoolyear, divided by the total number of students of compulsory attendance age everenrolled at any time during the corresponding school year.13